martinwittmann/impulse-bitwig/TEMPLATES.md

-# Impulse template Ssyex documentation
+# Impulse template Sysex documentation

 This document describes the sysex data Impulse devices send and receive as templates.
-Apart from 1 or 2 probably meaningless values I found out what every value means / corresponds to.
+Apart from 1 set of related values I found out what every value means / corresponds to.
 There are several types of values used at specific byte offsets.
 First you'll find a list of value types and what each value means.
 At the end of this document there is a table describing at which offset which types of data are stored.